-validate the proposed time-series data synthetic method.
-As introduced in Section 2, the proposed method comprises three main parts: physical experiment, FE simulation, and space mapping.
+As vibration data is one of the representative types of time-series data, we designed an experiment which uses vibration data to validate the proposed time-series data synthetic method.
+As introduced in Section 2, the proposed method comprises three main parts: physical experiment, FE simulation, and space projection.
 The details of those three parts in the case studies are introduced in the following subsections, respectively.